Investigative journalist Julie Noon shares her top 5 tips for journalists reporting internationally.

 4. Perception is key.

 How are you being perceived and how are you perceiving others and situations?
 Even if you are working in your home country, asking questions and using professional equipment can change how others perceive and treat you.
 Equally, never judge a book by it’s cover – as you would not wish to be judged, don’t do it to others!
 Often characters who are quiet, observant and thoughtful have a greater depth of story to tell in a more intelligent, engaging and balanced manner.

 5. Journalistic integrity and Duty of Care are your moral and professional obligations.

 Telling people’s stories is a privilege and must be done with respect, integrity, professionalism and compassion.
 As a freelancer, you are judged not just for the content you deliver, but how you conduct yourself and gather your material will also be scrutinised; that must be responsibly and appropriately for the story, location or situation.
 Never be tempted to undermine any journalistic principles or bring the profession into disrepute, no matter how good the potential material (especially when you may be tired, hungry and stressed!).

 5b.
 Love what you do; it’s the best job in the world!

-If you are interested in learning more about international reporting, Julie Noon will be running One World Media’s International Reporting Workshop in November.
+If you are interested in learning more about international reporting, Julie Noon will be running One World Media’s Essential Guide to International Reporting workshop in March 2020.
 Find out more and book your tickets here: